alextim/astro-lib/packages/astro-webmanifest/README.md

 You need to provide `locales` property as a `Record<string, Webmanifest>`.

-The integration uses keys of `locales` property to make a manifest name unique and to determine a page language by path.
+The integration uses the keys of the `locales` property to make the manifest name unique and to determine the page language by page's path.

-The integration expects page paths in the following format: /{locale}{path}, where the locale is a key from `locales` property.
+The integration expects page paths in the following format: /{locale}{path}, where the locale is a key from the `locales` property.

 Sample configuration below: